alunduil/margarine-chef/README.md

 * `node['margarine']['email']['from']` - Sets the FROM address for outgoing
   emails that margarine produces.
 Default: no-reply@HOSTNAME.

-Currently pyrax is used to connect to an object store and it's attributes should be over-written in any production environment with the following
-attributes:

-* `node['margarine']['pyrax']['username'] - Sets the pyrax username.
-Default:
-  None.
-* `node['margarine']['pyrax']['password'] - Sets the pyrax password (API key).
-  Default: None.
-* `node['margarine']['pyrax']['type'] - Sets the authentication or service type
-  for pyrax.
-Default: rackspace.

 The last three common attributes set deployment specific information:

 * `node['margarine']['urls']['tinge']` - Sets the URL that tinge (the frontend